absmach/magistrala-docs/docs/dashboards/areachart.md

 ![Created Area Chart](../img/dashboards/new-areachart1.png)

-### Edit an Area Chart
+### Edit the Area Chart

-The Area Chart can be edited at any time by clicking the **Pencil Icon** in the top-right corner of the widget.
+The Area Chart can be edited at any time by clicking the `pencil` icon in the top-right corner of the widget.
 This will open the edit sheet on the right, where data sources, the chart title and settings such as the time window can be modified.

 1. **Adding Data Sources**: Click on the `Add Source` button to include additional data streams.
 2. **Modifying Time Window**: Specify the "From" and "To" dates to adjust the time range for the chart.